Our Community.

 What is Community Solar?

-Community Solar projects are solar electric systems that are built, financed, and used by you and members of your community -- your friends, neighbors, and businesses that you care about.
-Boston Community Solar Cooperative’s Community Solar program helps communities to build cooperatively-owned solar arrays that are controlled by local communities, where both the financial benefits and the clean electricity are kept close to home.
+Community Solar projects are solar electric systems that are built, financed, and used by you and members of your community — your friends, neighbors, and businesses that you care about.
+Boston Community Solar Cooperative’s community solar program helps communities to build cooperatively-owned solar arrays that are controlled by local communities, where both the financial benefits and the clean electricity are kept close to home.

 Ownership matters.

 Energy resources are essential, and we believe they should be in the hands of the people who use them.
-We advocate for local cooperative ownership of solar installations, fostering a community that exercises control over its energy sources and reaps the rewards.
+We advocate for local cooperative ownership of solar installations, fostering a community that both exercises control over its energy sources and reaps the rewards.

 We are committed to breaking down the barriers to solar energy.
-With our wide range of investment, subscription and coop engagement options, we help homeowners, renters, businesses, and communities own our collective solar installations.
+With our wide range of investment, subscription and co-op engagement options, we help homeowners, renters, businesses, and communities own our collective solar installations.
 No matter your financial situation, we strive to make solar ownership a reality for all.

 Those Who Own the Power, have the Power!